Ortus-Solutions/ContentBox/workbench/Developer.md

 The directory `workbench/resources/scss` contains all of the SCSS theme files.
 Global variables used may be set in `_globals.scss`.

+- `theme` - The ContentBox admin theme sass files
+- `_globals.scss` - Used for global variables
+- `contentbox.scss` - ContentBox Admin additions ontop of the contributed theme
+- `theme.scsss` - The root theme css

 ### CSS

 All needed CSS from libraries are added via the `cssmin` task.

 ### Vendor CSS

 Vendor CSS files are added into `workbench/resources/vendor/css`.
+These are css files not included in npm files.

 ### Output

 The build process will produce a `modules/contentbox-admin/includes/css/contentbox.min.css` according to the theme, vendor CSS.

 ## Javascript Assets